Learning to Control Unknown Strongly Monotone Games: Introduction

 Even when setting utility parameters to impose linear constraints at the NE is tractable, it requires knowing the reward functions of players and their action sets.
 This would require the manager to collect this information from the players, and then solve a large-scale optimization problem.
 This centralized approach violates the privacy of the users and is infeasible in large-scale networks.
 Even worse, the manager would need to collect the parameters periodically if they are time-varying, and then solve the large-scale optimization problem again.

 To converge to a NE that meets target linear constraints in an unknown strongly monotone game, we propose an online learning approach.
 In our algorithm, the manager adjusts the controlled coefficients online and receives the constraint violation as feedback.
-Such feedback is easy to monitor in practice and maintains user privacy.
+Such feedback is easy to monitor in practice and preserves user privacy.
 Our algorithm is based on two time-scale stochastic approximation, where the agents update their actions in the faster time-scale and the manager updates the controlled coefficients in the slower time-scale.

 We prove that our algorithm converges to the set of NE that satisfy the target linear constraints with probability 1.
-We further show that our algorithm has a mean square error rate of near-$O(t^{-1/4})$ for the linear constraint.
-Due to the convex and compact action sets, our slower time-scale is a fixed point iteration with a non-expansive mapping instead of the stronger contractive mapping typically assumed to analyze convergence rates \cite{Doan, chen2020finite}.
+We further show that our algorithm has a mean square error rate of near-$O(t^{-1/4})$ for the linear constraints.
+Due to the convex and compact action sets, our slower time-scale is a fixed point iteration with a non-expansive mapping instead of the stronger contractive mapping that allows for a $O(t^{-1})$ convergence rate \cite{Chandak-TTS-Opti, chen2020finite}.
 Apart from stochastic approximation, we employ tools from variational inequalities and the Krasnosel’ski\u{i}–Mann (KM) algorithm in our analysis.
 Therefore, we provide a theoretically principled game control scheme for strongly monotone games.